Annette Haven: Biography

 Haven was born in Las Vegas, Nevada, and raised in a Mormon family.
-Following the dissolution of her marriage, Haven moved to San Francisco, where she began dancing in erotic shows, and she eventually worked as a stripper.
+Following the dissolution of her marriage, Haven moved to San Francisco, where she worked early on as a nurse's aide, exotic dancer, massage parlor girl and eventually as a stripper.
 While working in one of the strip clubs, she met porn star Bonnie Holiday and moved in with her and Holiday's boyfriend.

 She was introduced to the sex industry through a role in a film called Lady Freaks in 1973 starring Holiday.
 Annette Haven went on to work in nearly 100 porn movies, including Desires Within Young Girls (1977), Barbara Broadcast (1977), A Coming of Angels (1977), Obsessed (1977), Sex World (1977), Dracula Sucks (aka Lust At First Bite) (1978), Maraschino Cherry (1978), Charli (1981) and The Grafenberg Spot (1985).

 Haven had a mainstream cameo role in Blake Edwards's 10.
-Subsequently, she was considered to play the lead female role in Body Double, but it was eventually given to Melanie Griffith, who, according to director Brian De Palma, got the role because she gave a better dramatic screen test than Haven.
-Afterwards she became one of the director's consultants for the film and as a coach for Griffith.
+Subsequently, she was considered to play the lead female role in Body Double, but the role went to Melanie Griffith because Brian De Palma believed she gave a better dramatic screen test than Haven.
+Afterwards she became one of the director's consultants for Body Double and was a coach for Griffith.
 Before filming Body Double De Palma commented, "I'm already thinking of casting.
 I don't know if there's any good young porno stars out here, but the older ones—Annette Haven, Seka—some of them can really act.
 And Annette Haven has a terrific body."

 Haven is a member of the AVN and XRCO Halls of Fame.